opensim/opensim-libs/README.md

 Opensim will avoid to use Nuget whenever possible.
 In same cases we may extract and use only the files we need out of the packages garbage

+# License

+Each library package has its own Open Source License include on its folder tree.